perpetual-protocol/perp-collateral-liquidator/README.md

 3. fill all of the fields
 4. change contract owner or whitelisted EOA if needed from `deploy/001-deploy-liquidator.ts`

+> ℹ️ Note for .env parameters
+>
+> `MAX_SETTLEMENT_TOKEN_SPENT` is denominated in USDC.
+If your liquidation claim exceeds the amount available (e.g. due to another liquidator claiming part or all of the collateral faster than you), your transaction will fail.
+Setting a lower limit lets you claim a smaller amount and may increase your chances of success.

 To deploy the contract:

 ```bash